In the UK, awareness around environmental wrongdoing is growing.

 Group litigation offers several advantages when tackling environmental harm cases, including:

-• No-win, no-fee: Many group litigation cases are run on a no-win, no-fee basis.
+- No-win, no-fee: Many group litigation cases are run on a no-win, no-fee basis.
 These arrangements make it easier for people to come forward and join group actions, knowing they won’t face financial hardship if the case is unsuccessful.
+Terms vary, and you should always check what deductions may apply if a claim succeeds, and whether any costs could be payable in specific circumstances.

 Group litigation not only seeks compensation for immediate harm (such as health impacts and property damage) but can also enforce long-term changes.
 By holding companies accountable, group actions can lead to stricter regulations and improved practices, helping to prevent future environmental damage and protect communities in the long term.